redroot/serverless-demo/README.md

 PRODUCTION MONITORING TODO

 - Can we somehow manage shared production env variables for production resources like the kinesis stream that several sources need to read from.
+Build with CI to merge in prod level environment variables
 - Can we create production only alarms in Cloudwatch easily from within repo?
-Terraform file.
+Think so https://github.com/ACloudGuru/serverless-plugin-aws-alerts

 NOTES